MasaoFujii/pg_control_priority/README.md

 if you want to use the configuration parameters which this extension provides.

 ### pg_control_priority.scheduling_priority (integer)

-Specify the scheduling priority ("nice") of PostgreSQL server process.
+Specify the scheduling priorities ("nice") of PostgreSQL server processes.
-Valid values are between -20 and 19.
+Valid priority values are between 0 and 19.
-Lower values cause more favorable scheduling.
+Lower value than the current priority cannot be specified.
 The default value is zero.
+See getpriority(2) man page for details about a scheduling priority.

 Any users can change this setting.
-See getpriority(2) man page for details about a scheduling priority.